-Course and Credits lits Description Early Childhood Education Concentration ECED XXX - This course focuses on research-based instructional Instructional strategies and teaching methods specifically for early Strategies and childhood education, covering grades PreK to 3.
-Methods for Effective Candidates will explore and apply diverse strategies, Teaching (3 credit including differentiated instruction, culturally responsive teaching, and technology integration, to foster inclusive hours) and engaging learning environments.
-Emphasizing the holistic development of young learners, the course provides opportunities for practical application through lesson planning, instructional unit design, and field-based assignments, preparing candidates to effectively support the cognitive, social-emotional, and language development of young children in urban and multicultural classrooms.
-A classroom practicum in the ECED VVV certification area for 20 full days is required.
-ECED XXX - This course is offered in conjunction with ECED XXX.
-Internship Each candidate works on an individual or group problem Proseminar (3 credit related to his or her student teaching experience, hours) utilizing basic research procedures, resource persons, and multi-sensory aids.
+Course and Credits Description Special Education Concentration SPED XXX - Instructional Strategies and Methods for Effective Teaching (3 credit hours) This course focuses on research-based instructional strategies and teaching methods specifically for special education, covering grades 1-8.
+Candidates will explore and apply diverse strategies, including differentiated instruction, culturally responsive teaching, and technology integration, to foster inclusive and engaging learning environments.
+Emphasizing the holistic development of exceptional learners, the course provides opportunities for practical application through lesson planning, instructional unit design, and field-based assignments, preparing candidates to effectively support the cognitive, social-emotional, and language development of young children in urban and multicultural classrooms.
+A classroom practicum in the certification area for 20 full days is required.
+SPED XXX - Internship Proseminar (3 credit hours) This course is offered in conjunction with SPED XXX.
+Each candidate works on an individual or group problem related to his or her student teaching experience, utilizing basic research procedures, resource persons, and multi-sensory aids.
 Seminar discussions also include: the functioning of children in the classroom setting, the role of the school in fostering the development of healthy children, and the role of the school in initiating partnership relationships with parents.
-Mandatory exit BOBB WWW interview and presentations are scheduled.
-ECED XXX - This internship course provides hands-on experience in Internship in curriculum development and teaching for early Curriculum and childhood education, focusing on grades PreK to 3 in Teaching (6 credit public school setting.
-Candidates will engage in a hours) supervised field placement, applying theoretical knowledge to real-world classroom settings.
+Mandatory exit interview and presentations are scheduled.

+This internship course provides hands-on experience in curriculum development and teaching for special education, focusing on grades 1-8 in a public school setting.
+Candidates will engage in a supervised field placement, applying theoretical knowledge to real-world classroom settings.
 Through collaborative planning, instructional delivery, and assessment practices, interns will deepen their understanding of effective teaching methods, classroom management, and culturally responsive approaches.
-This immersive experience is designed to strengthen candidates' skills in designing and implementing developmentally appropriate curricula, fostering the academic and social-emotional growth of young learners in diverse early childhood environments.
-Reflective practice and ongoing feedback from mentors and faculty supervisors support candidates in refining their professional competencies and preparing for a successful career in early childhood education.
-A classroom internship in the cartification area for 15 A classroom internship in the certification area for 15 weeks (80 full days) is required.
+This immersive experience is designed to strengthen candidates' skills in designing and implementing developmentally appropriate curricula, fostering the academic and social-emotional growth of learners in diverse special education environments.
+Reflective practice and ongoing feedback from mentors and faculty supervisors support candidates in refining their professional competencies and preparing for a successful career in special education.

+A classroom internship in the certification area for 15 weeks (80 full days) is required.